mcmtilman/Security/README.md

 #### HOTP

-HOTP implements the basic algorithm to generate a one time password according to [RFC 4226](https://tools.ietf.org/html/rfc4226).
+HOTP implements the basic algorithm to generate and validate a one time password according to [RFC 4226](https://tools.ietf.org/html/rfc4226).

 Supported *hashing algorithms* are:
 * SHA1 (default)